-The original geometric data from the design software is exported to 3D modeling software, where it is refined and output CAM (Computer Aided Manufacturing) software, for creation of toolpaths for CNC milling of a pattern.
-This pattern is then used for accurate molding of the propeller at the foundry.
+The original geometric data from the design software is exported to 3D modeling software, where it is refined and output to 3D Printing software, for creation of 3D Printed patterns.
+These printed patterns are then used for accurate molding of the propeller at the foundry.
 The seamless transfer of original design data to a finished propeller pattern saves countless hours of manual work and results in a casting far more accurate as compared to the traditional techniques of the past.

 Kahlenberg Propellers are available in stainless steel, nickel aluminum bronze (Nibral) or manganese bronze.
 Stainless Steel Propellers are primarily cast in a proprietary version of DOMESTIC CF-3 (304L) Stainless Steel, slightly modified to improve the corrosion resistance of CF-3 without sacrificing other advantageous properties including ductility and ease of repair that CF-3 is known for.
 Propeller shaft bores are accurately machined and inspected by blue-fit to calibrated gauges assuring a minimum contact fit per ISO requirements.
 Blade pitch is measured using Hale MRI scanning technology, (up to 56’’ diameter), or by other calibrated digital scanning equipment.
 Final static balancing is done on precision rollers to within 1 ounce at the blade tips.